 When French people try to say “focus,” it usually sounds like something a little more vulgar (something that rhymes with ruckus).
 There are a lot of hard english words, and you would think a short one like “focus” would be manageable.
 Yet here French people are, telling Americans about how we need to “fucuss.”
 So why do French people have such a hard time saying “focus”?

 Of course, “focus” is only one example on the list of english words causing French speakers difficulty.
 “Squirrel,” “colonel,” “clothes,” … the list is quite long.
 But “focus” is a good example for explaining several linguistic challenges specific to French people.
-“Firstly, while French vowels most often only have one correct prononciation, english vowels have several,” explains Sophie Herment, researcher and tenured professor of french phonetics.
+“Firstly, while French vowels most often only have one correct pronunciation, English vowels have several,” explains Sophie Herment, researcher and tenured professor of french phonetics.

-What makes this harder for the French is the ressemblance of the english and french vowels.
+What makes this harder for the French is the resemblance of the english and french vowels.
 “Given that our alphabets are the same, the distinction between the sounds is complex,” emphasizes Herment.
-“When two sounds seem similar, people tend to imitate the phonetic prononciation of our native tongue.
-This is the case with ‘focus,’ as many French people trying to say it with the french prononciation of ‘o.'”
+“When two sounds seem similar, people tend to imitate the phonetic pronunciation of our native tongue.
+This is the case with ‘focus,’ as many French people trying to say it with the french pronunciation of ‘o.'”